Merchant card acceptance

 Chargebacks

-Generally, the cardholder and the Issuer both have the right to question or dispute a transaction.
+The cardholder and the issuer both have the right to question or dispute a transaction.
 In the event those disputes are not resolved, a chargeback may be initiated.
-If a chargeback is initiated, funds are debited from your transaction processing for the amount of the chargeback(s).
-You will be notified of the specific transaction as well as the reason the transaction is being disputed and have an opportunity to respond.
+If a chargeback is initiated, the chargeback amount will be debited from your transaction processing volume during settlement.
+You will be notified of the specific transaction, the reason the transaction is being disputed, and you’ll have an opportunity to respond.
 You are responsible for all chargebacks, our chargeback fees, and related costs arising from your transactions.

 Due to the short time requirements imposed by the card networks, it is important that responses to a chargeback are completed prior to the due date listed in the notification.
 Do not process a refund for a transaction if a chargeback has already been received.
 Any subsequent refunds after a chargeback is initiated may not be recoverable.